 In this case, we wanted to use the colour\gradientn() scale function to determine the color range.
 The guide = argument in any of the scale\colour\\() functions allows one to specify a colorbar in place of a legend.
-If no legend or colorbar was desired, you could substitute guide = 'none' instead.
+If no legend or colorbar is desired, you can substitute guide = "none" instead.